 The geography of Virginia has shaped both the history and economy of the state.
-It brought settlers and wars to the region, the federal capital to its edge, and its harbors facilitated commerce and the twentieth-century military buildup.
+It brought settlers and wars to the region, the federal capital to its edge, and its harbors facilitated commerce and an expansion of military facilities in the twentieth-century.
 Terrain and climate have determined the nature of the state’s agriculture and industries.
 To help understand this setting that has been critical to life in Virginia for thousands of years, geographers have identified five physical regions in the state: the Coastal Plain (Tidewater), Piedmont, Blue Ridge Mountains, Valley and Ridge, and Appalachian Plateau.
 To illustrate these five regions, selections from the display of landscape paintings at the Virginia Historical Society are pictured here.

 COASTAL PLAIN (TIDEWATER)

 “Piedmont” is a French word meaning “foot of the mountains.”
 The American Piedmont extends from Pennsylvania to Alabama.
 Virginia’s Piedmont is separated from its Coastal Plain by a “Fall Line,” where rivers, small waterfalls, and rapids cascade or “fall” off hard, resistant rocks as they make their way to the ocean.
 Those rivers give the state its unique geography that has strongly affected its history and economy.
-The “Fall Line” runs through the port cities of Alexandria, Fredericksburg, Richmond, and Petersburg—beyond which the water is too shallow for deep-bottom ships to navigate.
+The “Fall Line” runs through the port cities of Alexandria, Fredericksburg, Richmond, and Petersburg; west of those points, the rivers are too shallow for deep-bottom ships to navigate.

 BLUE RIDGE MOUNTAINS